spatie/laravel-query-builder/README.md

 #### Exact filters

-When filtering models based on their IDs, a boolean value or a literal string you'll want to use exact filters.
-This way `/users?filter[id]=1` wont match all users containing the digit `1` in their ID.
+When filtering models based on their IDs, a boolean value or a literal string, you'll want to use exact filters.
+This way `/users?filter[id]=1` won't match all users containing the digit `1` in their ID.

 Exact filters can be added using `Spatie\QueryBuilder\Filter::exact('property_name')` in the `allowedFilters()` method.